John Pérez: Early life and career

-Pérez grew up in El Sereno and Highland Park before attending the University of California, Berkeley.
-At Berkeley he was a member of the CalServe political party.
-He did not graduate from Berkeley but dropped out after his junior year citing family medical reasons in mid-1990.
+Pérez grew up in El Sereno and Highland Park before attending the University of California, Berkeley, where he was a member of the CalServe political party.
+He dropped out of Berkeley after his junior year citing family medical reasons in mid-1990.
 Early biographies of Pérez dating back to the 1990s called him a Berkeley graduate, a misstatement that was repeated in several press releases issued by Los Angeles mayors and in 2004 remarks inserted by Congresswoman Hilda Solis into the Congressional Record.
 When the San Francisco Chronicle wrote about these inconsistencies in May 2011, Pérez's office verified that he was not a Berkeley graduate.

 Pérez is the cousin of Los Angeles mayor Antonio Villaraigosa and has spent seven years handling political matters for the United Food and Commercial Workers, a union representing supermarket workers.
 He has also served as political director of the California Labor Federation.
 He was a member of the board of the Los Angeles Community Redevelopment Agency until 2008, when he resigned to run for the Assembly.